Skip to content

 William Butler Yeats

 William Butler Yeats is considered one of the most renowned poets of the 20th century.
 He was much more than just a poet.
-He was a dramatist and a prose writer as well.
+He was also a dramatist and a prose writer.
 He was born in 1865 in Dublin, Ireland, and belonged to the Protestant, Anglo-Irish minority.
 He is the son of the acclaimed portrait painter John Butler Yeats.
-Although he left Dublin from a very young age, he had not forgotten his Irish roots.
-This is seen in many of his plays and poetry.
+Although he left Dublin very young, he had not forgotten his Irish roots, as seen in many of his plays and poetry.

-Yeats would go back to Ireland during his school holidays and spend his time in Sligo in his grandparents’ country house.
+Yeats returned to Ireland during his school holidays and spent his time in Sligo in his grandparents’ country house.
 The Irish scenery and folklore would later influence his famous work.
-His family later settled back in Dublin where he attended high school.
+His family later settled back in Dublin, where he attended high school.
 In 1883, he attended the Metropolitan School of Art in Dublin, and that period was vital in shaping Yeats’ early works.

-At the beginning of Yeats’ life, he drew his themes for his poetry from the physical world, love, and Irish myths.
+At the beginning of His life, Yeats drew the themes for his poetry from the physical world, love, and Irish myths.
 After some time, his poetry evolved to include themes of mysticism and occultism.
-Later, he became concerned with linking his poetry to politics and many of his famous poems revolve around Irish nationalism.
+Later, he became concerned with linking his poetry to politics, and many of his famous poems revolve around Irish nationalism.

 In 1889, Yeats met Maud Gonne.
-She became an important figure in both Yeats’ life and his writing.
+She became an essential figure in both Yeats’ life and his writing.
 In 1891, Yeats proposed to her.
 However, she declined.
 Later, he proposed three more times and was rejected each time.
 This led Yeats’ poetry to become more cynical.
-They continued their acquaintance, however, and Gonne even played the title role of Yeats’ Cathleen ni Houlihan when it was first performed in Dublin in 1902.
+However, They continued their acquaintance, and Gonne even played the Yeats’ Cathleen ni Houlihan title when it was first performed in Dublin in 1902.

-In 1897, Yeats was becoming more and more interested in theatre.
-At that time, Yeats met Lady Gregory, who was introduced by his friend Edward Martyn.
-Yeats shared Lady Gregory’s sentiment of wanting to revive the Irish drama and making a national theatre for Ireland.
+In 1897, Yeats became increasingly interested in theatre.
+At that time, He met Lady Gregory, who was introduced by his friend Edward Martyn.
+Yeats shared Lady Gregory’s desire to revive Irish drama and create a national theatre for Ireland.
 In 1899, they founded the Irish Literary Theatre.
 Later, it became known as the Irish National Theatre Society, with which the leading figures of the Irish Literary Renaissance movement were associated.
 In 1904, it became known as the Abbey Theatre

-After many failed attempts of trying to marry Gonne, Yeats finally met the young George Hyde-Lees in 1917, who would later become his wife.
-Their marriage was happy and successful, and they had two children: Michael and Anne Yeats.
+After many failed attempts to marry Gonne, Yeats finally met the young George Hyde-Lees in 1917, who would later become his wife.
+Their marriage was happy and prosperous, and they had two children: Michael and Anne Yeats.

 In 1922, Yeats was appointed to the Irish Senate and continued to promote arts and Irish nationalism.
 A year later, he became the first Irish person to be awarded the Nobel Prize in literature.